opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 - decap_dscp_remap:

 1. Make sure LAGs and NextHop groups set as basic [config](./config_data/config_t0.md)
-2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map and priority map as basic [config](./config_data/config_t0.md)
+2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map, and priority map as basic [config](./config_data/config_t0.md)
 3. Generate 1000 packets, take one row from the ``DSCP_MAP_TABLE``, set the ``ip_dscp`` accordingly
 4. Send input packet from lag1.
-5. Create expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
+5. Create the expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
 6. Recieve ipinip packet from port1.
-Compare it with expected ipinip packet.
+Compare it with the expected ipinip packet.

 - decap_dscp_priority:

 1. Make sure LAGs and NextHop groups set as basic [config](./config_data/config_t0.md)
-2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map and priority map as basic [config](./config_data/config_t0.md)
+2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map, and priority map as basic [config](./config_data/config_t0.md)
 3. According to DSCP_MAP_TABLE check the corrosponding priority_group packets stats on the possible ports(use sai_thrift_get_ingress_priority_group_stats with "SAI_INGRESS_PRIORITY_GROUP_STAT_PACKETS")
 4. Generate 1000 packets, take one row from the ``DSCP_MAP_TABLE``, set the ``ip_dscp`` accordingly
 5. Send input packet from lag1.
-6. Create expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
+6. Create the expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
 7. Recieve ipinip packet from port1.
-Compare it with expected ipinip packet.
+Compare it with the expected ipinip packet.
-8. For received port check the corrosponding priority_group packets stats
+8. For received port check the corresponding priority_group packets stats

 - decap_dscp_queue:

 1. Make sure LAGs and NextHop groups set as basic [config](./config_data/config_t0.md)
-2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map and priority map as basic [config](./config_data/config_t0.md)
+2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map, and priority map as basic [config](./config_data/config_t0.md)
 3. According to DSCP_MAP_TABLE check the corrosponding queue's packets stats on the possible ports(use sai_thrift_get_queue_stats with "SAI_QUEUE_STAT_PACKETS")
 4. Generate 1000 packets, take one row from the ``DSCP_MAP_TABLE``, set the ``ip_dscp`` accordingly
 5. Send input packet from lag1.
-6. Create expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
+6. Create the expected ipinip packet with ``Inner DSCP`` and ``Outer dscp`` according to ``DSCP_MAP_TABLE``.
 7. Recieve ipinip packet from port1.
-Compare it with expected ipinip packet.
+Compare it with the expected ipinip packet.
-8. For received port check the corrosponding queue packets stats
+8. For received port check the corresponding queue packets stats

 - decap_pfc_pause:

 1. Make sure LAGs and NextHop groups set as basic [config](./config_data/config_t0.md)
 2. Make sure tunnel DSCP in PIPE mode, port and tunnel binding to the DSCP map, queue map and priority map as basic [config](./config_data/config_t0.md)
-3. Set all the dest port with lossless buffer pool profile
+3. Set all the dest ports with lossless buffer pool profile
 4. According to DSCP_MAP_TABLE check the corrosponding priority_group packets stats on the possible ports(use sai_thrift_get_ingress_priority_group_stats with "SAI_INGRESS_PRIORITY_GROUP_STAT_PACKETS")
 5. Check the corrosponding priority_group buffer state(SAI_INGRESS_PRIORITY_GROUP_STAT_SHARED_CURR_OCCUPANCY_BYTES, SAI_INGRESS_PRIORITY_GROUP_STAT_CURR_OCCUPANCY_BYTES, SAI_INGRESS_PRIORITY_GROUP_STAT_WATERMARK_BYTES)
 6. Generate N packets, take one row from the ``DSCP_MAP_TABLE``, set the ``ip_dscp`` accordingly
 7. Disable ports (set port SAI_PORT_ATTR_PKT_TX_ENABLE)
 8. Send N packets from lag1 to fill the shared buffer
 9. verify PFC pause frames are generated on expected priority(``DST:01:80:c2:00:00:01``).
-10. After fill up the buffer, send packets check the PG dropcounters to verify the counter increased as expected (SAI_INGRESS_PRIORITY_GROUP_STAT_DROPPED_PACKETS)
+10. After filling up the buffer, send packets to check the PG drop counters to verify the counter increased as expected (SAI_INGRESS_PRIORITY_GROUP_STAT_DROPPED_PACKETS)

 - decap_ecn_no_congestion: